rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

   --set ttl=300
 ```

-* Make sure that you get the TXT record from the Azure domain challenge is registered and propagated properly:
+* Make sure that the TXT record from the Azure domain challenge is registered and propagated properly:

 ```
 dig +short TXT _acme-challenge.apps.$DOMAIN